 N7.
 ‘The Amazing Armistice: Inside Story of the Premature Peace Report’, pp94-95.
 Published originally in The Century Magazine, November 1921.
 Available online.
 See also ‘Arthur Hornblow’s information about the Jackson Armistice Telegram’ on this website.

 N8.
 The Madera Daily Tribune and Madera Mercury (California), 7 November 1928, p3, under ‘World War Officials Give Story of How False Report Started’.
 Available online through the California Digital Newspaper Collection website.
-This is one of two articles on the page about the False Armistice, but paragraphs from both evidently became mixed-up during the typesetting, causing some confusion in the narrative.
+This is one of two separate pieces on the page about the False Armistice, but paragraphs from both evidently became mixed-up during the typesetting, and cause some confusion.

 N9.
 Webb Miller, I Found No Peace: The Journal of a Foreign Correspondent.
 First published in the USA in 1936 by Simon and Schuster.